bytk/nailedit/README.md

 ##### **REQ.4** INACTIVE CUSTOMERS VIEW
 *additional view shows customers matching against a value in "isActive" column*
-1. match every customer **CONTAINING "inactive" VALUE** in "isActive"
+1. match every active customer **CONTAINING "N/a" VALUE** in "isActive"
+2. create a filter rule and hide every active customer from "**inactive customers view**
+3. add a rule for filter

 ##### **REQ.5** DISCOUNT
 *Jim always calculates discount as 10% of their balance, he always needs to put this into calculator and it drives him crazy...*
 1. sort customers by matching value from key "isActive"
 2. add new column with name "DISCOUNT"
 3. "DISCOUNT" contains two values regarding to customer group: